Improved Iterative Refinement for Chart-to-Code Generation via Structured Instruction: Introduction

 \section{Introduction}

 Recently, Multimodal Large Language Models (MLLMs)~\cite{bai2023qwenvlversatilevisionlanguagemodel, lu2024deepseekvlrealworldvisionlanguageunderstanding, geminiteam2024geminifamilyhighlycapable, openai2024gpt4ocard, liu2023visualinstructiontuning}, such as GPT-4V, LLaVA, and Qwen-VL, have attracted significant attention due to their impressive capabilities in visual understanding and reasoning.
-Among the many downstream tasks involving multimodal inputs, chart reasoning has emerged as a important domain~\cite{xia2025chartxchartvlmversatile, masry2022chartqabenchmarkquestionanswering, han2023chartllamamultimodalllmchart, liu2024mmcadvancingmultimodalchart, he2024distillvisualchartreasoning}, as charts play a crucial role in presenting structured data in a visual format.
-However, recent studies show that MLLMs still struggle to handle chart-related tasks effectively, including summarization, question answering, and particularly chart-to-code generation.
-The unique difficulty of chart inputs—such as their high information density and complex layout—renders direct learning from vision-language corpora insufficient.
+Among the many downstream tasks involving multimodal inputs, chart reasoning has emerged as an important domain~\cite{xia2025chartxchartvlmversatile, masry2022chartqabenchmarkquestionanswering, han2023chartllamamultimodalllmchart, liu2024mmcadvancingmultimodalchart, he2024distillvisualchartreasoning}, as charts play a crucial role in presenting structured data in a visual format.
+However, recent studies show that current MLLMs still struggle to handle a range of chart-related tasks effectively, including summarization, captioning, question answering, and particularly chart-to-code generation.
+The unique difficulties of chart inputs, such as their high information density and complex layout, render direct learning from vision-language corpora insufficient.
 Therefore, existing MLLMs generally perform poorly on chart-to-code generation benchmarks, due to their inability to accurately capture and translate multi-dimensional chart information.